 makeup

-concealer: tower28 serum concealer. obviously you want something that doesn't cake, but on top of that i have abnormally pale neutral-undertone skin, which is almost impossible to colour-match in most brands. this is currently my best match. in the summer it may be too pale, but we'll cross that bridge when we get to it.
+concealer: tower28 serum concealer. obviously you want something that doesn't cake, but on top of that i have abnormally pale neutral-undertone skin, which is almost impossible to colour-match in most brands. this is currently my best match. if i have one criticism, this moisturises too well. i need to find something that dries my skin out.

 mascara: rare beauty perfect strokes. possibly i am filling my eyes with microplastics but this just applies so evenly and stays on so well. it only runs when i cry! lol